fvmformal/fvm/doc/sphinx/source/fvmframework.rst

-fvmframework
+FvmFramework
 ============

-the fvmframework class is the intended interface for users.
+the FvmFramework class is the intended interface for users.

 .. note::